craftercms/docs/source/reference/modules/craftercms/index.rst

         ./gradlew update -Pcrafter.git.remote=upstream

 Here's another example on how to clone, build and bundle from a given tag/branch.
-Remember to clone the desired branch/tag of craftercms (As described in the next section :ref:`newIa-git`),  before running the command below:
+Remember to clone the desired branch/tag of craftercms (As described in the next section :ref:`git`),  before running the command below:

     .. code-block:: bash